22 Hidden iPhone Hacks You Need to Start Using

 The next time you want to get someone’s attention in a group chat, mention them directly by typing the @ symbol followed by their name.
 Then, hit the space bar or add punctuation to bold the person’s name and make the @ symbol disappear.
 After you send the message, the mentioned person will receive a notification.
 This way, your message won’t get lost in a long thread.

 So long, Safari.
-With iOS 14, you can make Google Chrome, Firefox, or any other web browser your default.
-Same goes for emails: Rather than automatically opening Apple Mail to write a new email, you can now select another app like Microsoft Outlook or Gmail to be your preferred account, instead.
+Since iOS 14, you can make Google Chrome, Firefox, or any other web browser your iPhone’s default browser.
+The same goes for emails: Rather than automatically opening Apple Mail to write a new email, you can now select another app like Microsoft Outlook or Gmail to be your preferred account, instead.

-Thanks to the latest iPhone update, you can now add captions or keywords to any photo or video you take.
+You can add captions or keywords to any photo or video you take.
 Just swipe up on an image or video to add your caption, and it will automatically save to your iCloud Photos.
 To quickly find the image later, type in the caption or keyword in your iPhone’s Search window.